nanochess/CVBasic/README.md

 * Sega SG1000/SC3000 tested in real hardware by aotta.
 * Spectravideo SVI-318/328 tested in real hardware by Tony Cruise.
 * Creativision / Dick Smith's Wizzard tested in real hardware by Scouter3d.
-* NABU tested in real hardware by Sektor.
+* NABU tested in real hardware by Sektor and rietveld.
 * Sega Master System tested in real hardware and Sega Genesis/Megadrive by myself.
+* TI-99/4A tested in real hardware by retroclouds.

 Untested: